benjam512/mesa/README.md

 responsible for taking in an arbitrary input of type `Any`, and attempting to convert it to the specified result type.
 Default converters are provided for all of the supported data types, which provide "reasonable" behavior for most use cases.

-To load data from either a CSV for a `ResultSet`, we need an implicit instance of a `ConversionSet`, which is simply a complete set of individual `Converter`s that covers all supported data types.
+To load data from either a CSV or a `ResultSet`, we need an implicit instance of a `ConversionSet`, which is simply a complete set of individual `Converter`s that covers all supported data types.
 A default `ConversionSet` is provided which is comprised of each data type's default `Converter`.

+## Missing Values

+If loading from a CSV file, any empty or blank-space entries are interpreted as missing values.
+Likewise, when loading from a result set, any null values are considered to be missing data points.
+Internally, each field is stored as an array of optional values, and we can use this to elegantly handle cases of missing data.

 ## Examples